kbaley/xword-downloader/README.md

 This is a bit of a hack.
 The puzzles don't seem to have deterministic URLs; there is always some sort of random string of characters involved, possibly to protect against the likes of me.

-The WSJDownloader utility uses [Selenium WebDriver](https://www.selenium.dev/) to essentially scrape the WSJ website and download the necessary puzzles.
-It's not the prettiest solution and automated UI testing still seems to require the occasional `Thread.Sleep` but we'll see how it goes.
+The WSJDownloader utility uses [Playwright](https://playwright.dev/dotnet/) to essentially scrape the WSJ website and download the necessary puzzles.
+It's not the prettiest solution but we'll see how it goes.

-The utility relies on Firefox because that's what the first sample code I saw used and I already had it installed anyway.
-I've included a compiled version of the code in the WSJDownloadUtil folder but the code is available as well.
-Make sure the Firefox driver (i.e. `geckodriver`) is in your path somewhere.
-A compiled version is also in the WSJDownload folder if you want to just copy it to the required bin folder, which is what I did when I was hacking this together.
+The batch file executes the utility in the WSJDownloadUtil folder so a compiled version of the code must exist there.
+The command to do this is (from the WSJDownloader folder):

+`dotnet publish --configuration=Release -o ../WSJDownloadUtil`

 ## The eventual workflow